Skip to main content

 Patients often appreciate that PRP fits into a more conservative treatment plan while still offering a regenerative approach.

-When Stem Cell Therapy Enters the Conversation
+When Stem Cell Therapy May Be Considered

 Stem cell therapy is usually considered in more advanced or persistent cases, especially when patients are looking for options beyond standard conservative care.